Writing perfect website texts - Guideline

 Website texts must always reach the target group first and foremost.
 Personas are a good first step here to understand the questions and problems of the target group.
 This way, the texts can be precisely tailored to the target grou

-The defined target audience significantly influences the Tone of Voice.
+The defined target group has a significant influence on the tone of voice.
 The language changes greatly depending on whether you are communicating with professionals in your industry or with end consumers.

 Questions you can answer to define the target audience include the following: